ycm-core/YouCompleteMe/README.md

 #### Quick start, installing all completers

 - Install YCM plugin via [Vundle][]
-- Install cmake, macvim and python; Note that the pre-installed *macOS system* vim is not supported.
+- Install CMake, MacVim and Python 3; Note that the pre-installed *macOS system* vim is not supported (due to it having broken Python intetgration).

 ```
 brew install cmake python mono go nodejs
 ```

-- For java support you must install a JDK, one way to do this is with homebrew:
+- For java support you must install a JDK, one way to do this is with Homebrew:

 ```
 $ brew install java